AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/projects/create-projects/create-project.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:this is linked from the UI from the Projects global nav section in classic.
 Do not change/ remove)</p>
 -->

-I progetti rappresentano una grande quantità di lavoro che deve essere svolto in Adobe Workfront.
+I progetti rappresentano una grande quantità di lavoro che deve essere fatto in Adobe Workfront.

 ## Requisiti di accesso